 No?
 Look closer.

 Behold the Branch of the Kin—which is symbolic because we branch off from the magic users, get it?
 My family, the Lins, are the pointy leaf right at the top.

 Yeah, you bet your patootie it’s condescending, but we didn’t get a say.
 Yet another reason I wanted out.

 Anyway.
 I nearly got my wish.
 Sure, a baby dragon showed up on my doorstep, but I delivered him to safety and got back home with only a mild crush on the Fey who helped me (a victory, I assure you—Fey are really pretty, and he was nicer than most).

 Back to work.
 Back to ordinary dentists and taxes and nobody caring that my last name is Lin.
 Back to awesome neighbors who helped me shovel snow (or sent their kids to do it, which is the same thing), and awesome cider and beautiful trees and square American accents and nobody making live snakes spring out of their fingernails or walking around waving big iron wands like swords.

 It all went south the day Bran the Crow King showed up at my door.

-The form he took was drop-dead handsome in a Hollywood-pirate-rogue way.
+The form he took was drop-dead handsome in a Hollywood pirate-rogue way.
 His rumpled black hair was just soft enough to emphasize his sparkling blue eyes and nut-cracking-sharp jawline.
-Last time I saw him, he’d worn a plain white tee and jeans.
+Last time I saw him, he’d worn a plain white t-shirt and jeans.
 Today—on my porch, uninvited—he’d added a black buckle-and-button wool number that probably cost more than my car, manly boots a Japanese rocker would be proud to wear, and a smile.

 “Kate!” he said.